On three domination-based identification problems in block graphs: Upper bounds

-\begin{proof} In this proof, we will use the word {\em twin} for {\em true twin} (i.e. vertices with the same closed neighborhood).
-We recall that a graph is identifiable if and only if it is twin-free.
-The elements of an identifying code are called {\em code vertices}.
-Two vertices $u,v$ are {\em separated} by a vertex $c$ if $c$ is in the closed neighborhood of exactly one vertex among $\{u,v\}$.

-Assume by contradiction that there is a twin-free block graph $G$ with $\gamma^{ID}(G)>n_Q(G)$ and let $G$ be such a counterexample with the minimum number of vertices.
-Note that $G$ has at least four vertices since it can be easily checked that the theorem is true for graphs with three vertices.
-First note that $G$ has a vertex $x$ of degree 1 (take any vertex of a leaf-clique which is not the articulation vertex).
-Let $y$ be the unique neighbor of $x$ and let $G'=G-x$.
-Then $G'$ is a block graph with $n_Q(G')<n_Q(G)$ (since $G'$ is not a single vertex).\\
+\begin{proof} Assume by contradiction that there is a closed-twin-free block graph $G$ of minimum order such that $\gamma^{ID}(G)> |\mathcal{K}(G)|$.
+We also assume that $G$ has at least four vertices since it can be easily checked that the theorem is true for closed-twin-free block graphs with at most three vertices (which are only $P_1$ and $P_3$).
+Suppose that $K \in \mathcal{K}(G)$ is a leaf-block of $G$.
+Due to the closed-twin-free property of $G$, one can assume that $V(K) = \{ x,y \}$ and, without loss of generality, that $x$ and $y$ are the non-articulation and the negative articulation vertices, respectively, of $K$.
+Let $G'=G-x$ be the graph obtained by deleting the vertex $x \in V(G)$ (and the edge incident on $x$) from $G$.
+Then $G'$ is a block graph with $|\mathcal{K}(G')| = |\mathcal{K}(G)| - 1$.
+We now consider the following two cases.